sheffieldnlp/deepQuest/docs/source/tutorials.rst

 *******

 Test sets are scored after each epoch using the standard tests from the `WMT QE Shared task`_ metrics, with an inbuilt procedure.
-The procedure to score new test sets with already trained models, is to be implemented.
+New test sets with already trained models can be scored by launching the same command as for training.
+Change the following parameters in your initial config (see `configs/example_config-sentQEbRNNEval.py`_ for an example, for now the scring procedure is tested only for the sentence-level QE models):

+  | ``EVAL_ON_SETS`` -- specify the set for scoring
+  | ``PRED_WEIGHTS`` -- set the path to the pre-trained weights (as dumped to the trained_models/{model_name} folder) of the model that would be used for scoring
+  | ``MODE`` -- set to 'sampling'

 .. _`WMT QE Shared task`: http://www.statmt.org/wmt18/quality-estimation-task.html